 "The long term gain is amazing.
 The support is incredible.
 We are now ‘dog people'"

-After almost one year since our initial meeting with Julie and Wendy from Assistance Dogs NZ Trust, and following four months of solid fundraising, we welcomed ADNZT Lobo into our family to support our daughter, Georgie.
+After almost one year since our initial meeting with ADNZT, and four months of solid fundraising, we welcomed ADNZT Lobo into our family to support our daughter Georgie.
 She has Autism Spectrum Disorder, Global Development Delay and Speech Delay with hearing issues.
 Now aged seven, it is 20 months since Lobo entered our lives and the change in Georgie, and our whole family is incredible.
 No longer able to run away, Georgie quickly learned that cooperation and ‘asking’ to look at things gave her much greater freedom.
 She has graduated from wearing a body harness to wearing a belt.
 She is holding Lobo’s harness more and will soon have a ‘harness handle’ of her own to hold as she’s getting taller.
 When we arrive home, we are starting to allow her to walk Lobo from the car into the house independently.

 Lobo is a firm fixture in our community but still gets some interested glances when we venture into town.
 We now visit the supermarket and hospital confidently and have made multiple cinemas and theatre-type trips.